JayCanuck/dual-boot-bluetooth-pair/README.md

 # Dual Boot Bluetooth Pair

-This is a tool I use to pair a bluetooth device with my Windows OS and Linux Mint 17 OS on my dual boot laptop.
+This is a tool I use to pair a bluetooth device with my Windows OS and Manjaro OS on my dual boot laptop.

 ## Disclaimer